-- In an oven-and-broiler-safe deep skillet or Dutch oven, heat the olive oil over medium-high heat, about 2 minutes.
+- In a large, deep skillet, heat the olive oil over medium-high heat, about 2 minutes.

-- Add the beef.
-Cook, stirring to break up and crumble the beef, until no longer raw, about 5-7 minutes.
+- Add the ground beef.
+Cook, stirring to break up and crumble the beef, until no longer raw, about 5 minutes.

-- Stir in the salt, pepper, garlic powder, onion powder and oregano.
+- Lower the heat to medium.
+Stir in the salt, pepper, garlic powder, onion powder, and oregano.

-- In batches, stir the kale into the beef mixture, cooking just until it slightly wilts.
+- In batches, stir the kale into the mixture, cooking just until it slightly wilts.

-- Mix half the cheese into the mixture.
+- Turn the heat off.
+Stir 4 oz of the cheese into the mixture.

 - Transfer the mixture to the prepared baking dish.
 Sprinkle the remaining 4 oz of cheese on top.

 - Bake until hot and bubbly, 10-15 minutes.
 If your baking dish is broiler-safe, you can broil the casserole instead of baking.
 Broil 6 inches below the heating element (not directly under), 2-3 minutes, or until the cheese has melted.